netidx/netidx-book/src/tools/publisher.md

 e.g. `DROP|/foo/bar` stops publishing `/foo/bar`

+or the special form

+- WRITE
+- the path

+e.g. `WRITE|/foo/bar`

+enables writing to `/foo/bar`, and publishes it as `null` if it was not already published.
+Written values will be sent to stdout in the same format as is written by subscriber.

 If you want to publish to a path that has a `|` character in it then you must escape the `|` with `\`, e.g. `\|`.
 If you want to publish a path that has a `\` in it, then you must also escape it,